 - The Sleep Millennium... is celestial psychedelia for your ears - Brontë Martin, Earmilk

-SLEEP MILLENNIUM is the brain-child of award-winning artist/songwriter, Josh Schroeder (guitars, lead vocals).
-He is joined by the talents of Miranda Vettrus (keys, guitars, vocals), Jarred Venti (bass, vocals), Joshua Hawkins (drums, vocals), and Ronan Baker (guitar, vocals).
-The group carries the sonic torch of arena-acts from a bygone era as they explore the present day musical landscapes for a sound that is uniquely their own.
+SLEEP MILLENNIUM is the brain-child of award-winning artist/songwriter turned DIY film-maker, Josh Schroeder (guitars, keys, lead vocals).
+He is joined by the talents of, Jarred Venti (bass, keys, vocals), Ronan Baker (guitar, keys, vocals) and David Aizuss (drums).
+The group carries the sonic torch of arena-acts from a bygone era as they explore the present day musical landscapes for a sound that is uniquely their own - with a mind bending multi-media live stage show.

 In February 2016, Sleep released "Dark In The Light" to critical claim both domestic and abroad - (mixed by Howie Beck, Nygel Asselin, Josh Schroeder, and Mastered by Noah Mintz).
 The EP featured "The Sky Is Zero," "My Mistake," and "Light" with home-made music videos created by Schroeder and Miranda Vettrus.
 "Light" was featured prominently in the hit-series 'T@gged' in 2017.